 You can now see that the stones, map, and warnings have been contaminating this human-form existence.
 The man-made components of this world have been misleading you, due to a simple lack of awareness.
 It is clear that these relatively important existence details have been leading you in a zigzag fashion throughout your experiences.

 The following sentences are my personal understanding of this metaphor.
 This awakening happened as I was able to feel life in its totality.
 There was no longer a need to study the stones, map, or the map’s instructions.
 I simply let go and, metaphorically speaking, fell into the water without any resistance.

 I am able to understand that everything around me, including myself, is united.

 This is significant for me because the river water that represented life for me in this metaphor was the one thing that caused me the most fear.
 This fear was reinforced through the components or content of the world.
 My fear of this water was very great.
 Water reflected life for me and therefore I had a terrible fear of life.
 Perhaps this is why I had such fear of the water.
 The map and all of the things associated with it were only tools and concepts given to me by people who truly believed these objects have an importance in our human existence.

 River of Life

 The content and the manner by which I was told to use them blinded my awareness of life.
 The stones in the river did not truly mean anything.
 Their substance and use only took on importance after I was told about them.
-The importance of the preselected stones was determined by the tools and concepts given to me.
-I could not see the many variations and possibilities given to me through life.
+The importance of the selected stones was determined by the tools and concepts given to me.
+Furthermore because of this I could not see the many variations and possibilities given to me through life.